 - Need for work retraining or school.
 If you need to return to school or need work retraining to re-join the workforce, you may be entitled to receive spousal support to give you time and money to rebuild your skills.

 - Your needs.
 Will you lose your health insurance due to the divorce?
 Will you be at risk of going on welfare without support?
 These factors can be considered when the courts make a spousal support determination.

 Do you have a question about spousal support?
-The Zachary Law Group are spousal support attorneys in Chandler, Arizona who work closely with individuals getting divorced.
+The Zachary Law Group, spousal support attorneys in Chandler, Arizona, work closely with individuals getting divorced.
 We can review your financial situation and help you understand what you may be entitled to receive so you can plan ahead.
 We can also fight for your rights either inside or outside of court.